Skip to main content Skip to main navigation Skip to search

 If an NTM is identified as constraining trade, the Australian Government and industry may:

-3. seek resolution through appropriate international forums (for example, international standard setting bodies, SPS and TBT committees or WTO dispute settlement processes), or
+3. seek resolution through appropriate international forums (for example, international standard setting bodies, SPS and TBT committees or WTO dispute settlement processes)

 4. use mechanisms through Free Trade Agreements to engage importing country governments.